drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 python -m delete_resources.py # Entry point to kick-off a series of processes to delete resources resources on AWS and connections on Airflow.
 ```

+### Step 5: Complete Project Write Up

+I think most has already been said.
+Now that this dataset is available on AWS Redshift, Data Scientists and Data Analysts can take over and create AI models and dashboards.
+New data can be processed as it arrives, Airflow can be used to track and visualize the progress.

+Due to uncertainty about the data update frequency, The pipeline will be executed on demand, which makes sense as long as new data is published.
+The user can easily schedule the DAG to reflect a monthly run for instance (`schedule_interval='@monthly'`).

 ## Addressing Other Scenarios
 1. The data was increased by 100x